-- Seibu Railway and hotels in Hawaii Used wood from forest thinning to make benches and wood chips.
+- Seibu Railway and hotels in Hawaii used wood from forest thinning to make benches and wood chips.
 (Click here for Seibu Railway's environmental initiatives.)

-- Ohmi Railway Became Japan's first private-sector bus operator to use biodiesel made from vegetable oil and light oil
+- Ohmi Railway became Japan's first private-sector bus operator to use biodiesel made from vegetable oil and light oil.

 Ensuring water supply

-Taking steps to limit water consumption
+Measures to reduce water consumption

-Implementing measures for maintaining a clean water supply
+Implementing measures for securing clean water supply

 Protecting forest and species